codevoler/stringee-react-native/README.md

     end

 ```
+**Note** If you use React Native >= 0.59, update platform :ios, '8.0' to platform :ios, '9.0'
 4. Now run, `pod install`

 5. Open XCode

 6. Open `<YourProjectName>.xcworkspace` file in XCode.
 This file can be found in the `ios` folder of your React Native project.

 7. In the "Build Settings" tab -> "Other linker flags" add "$(inherited)" flag.